-The Whitworth University Campus Master Plan recommendations come from previous master planning efforts, mainly in 2010, 2013, 2019, 2020 and this most recent update.
+The Whitworth University Campus Master Plan recommendations come from previous master planning efforts and are reviewed annually.
 The physical campus requirements shape Whitworth's unique sense of purpose, place and community.
-The recommendations support a compact campus where instructional facilities are located within a seven-minute walk of each other, centered around the library and HUB, because of the benefits to Whitworth:
+The recommendations support a compact campus where instructional facilities are located within a seven-minute walk of each other, centered around the Library and HUB, because of the benefits to Whitworth:

 - 1. A compact plan is the most flexible and capitalizes on what is already in place. - 2.
 Although the Hawthorne Hall site lies outside the seven-minute walk, it provides great classroom space for graduate and continuing studies programs on the outside of campus with convenient parking.
 It is not ideal for traditional student classes and consideration should be given to programming undergraduate traditional classes on the main campus whenever possible. - 3.
 New residence halls should eventually be located near McMillan and Ballard halls to enhance the west campus sense of community. - 4.
-New sports facilities should be located in the current Athletic/recreation "zone." - 5.
+New sports facilities should be located in the current athletic/recreation "zone." - 5.
 Whitworth Drive should be kept open and incorporate pedestrian and bike traffic.